sggao/celllens/Manuscript_archive/readme.md

 |   |
 │   └── plot_bench.Rmd # plotting code
 |
-├── spatial-clust-scripts-main # contains CellSNAP functions (and helper functions) used in the study (dev version)
+├── spatial-clust-scripts-main # contains CellLENS functions (and helper functions) used in the study (dev version)
 |
 └── Benchmark_duo/code # contains all code used for model structure benchmarking on the CODEX spleen dataset